The most popular streets in Bangkok that are totally walkable

 Yaowarat Road

-It’s a must visit for both locals and international visiters.
-Every three steps unveils a new food spot, and every single one of them offers amazing food and hearty spins on the local cuisine.
+It’s a must visit for both locals and international visitors.
+Every three steps unveil a new food spot, and every single one of them offers amazing food and hearty spins on the local cuisine.
 The best part?
 You can walk in with whatever’s left in your wallet, and you’ll still leave with a full stomach and some change.
-We’ve written a full guide if that’s of your interest, nudge nudge, wink wink.
+We’ve written a full guide if that’s of interest to you, nudge nudge, wink wink.

 Highlights include Guay Jub Ouan Pochana, Yoo Chinatown Fishball, and ending the day with desserts from Ba Hao Tian Mi.